Sweetness (Jimmy Eat World song): Charts

+Certifications

 In popular culture

 The song was also featured on the soundtrack for the EA Sports video game NHL 2003.

-Since the 2017–18 NHL season, the Florida Panthers have used "Sweetness" as their goal song.
+Starting during the 2017–18 NHL season, the Florida Panthers used "Sweetness" as their goal song up until the conclusion of the 2021-22 NHL season.
+From the 2021-22 NHL season, the Anaheim Ducks have used the song after a home win.

 The song is also available as a downloadable song in the music/rhythm game Rock Band 2.